FormidableLabs/victory-docs/src/screens/docs/components/victory-line/ecology.md

 # VictoryLine

-VictoryLine renders a dataset as a single area.
-VictoryLine can be composed with [`VictoryChart`] to create area charts.
+VictoryLine renders a dataset as a single line.
+VictoryLine can be composed with [`VictoryChart`] to create line charts.

 ```playground
 <VictoryChart